wilmerm/django-tours/README.md

 ## Proyect Status

-This project is under development
+This project is in Production/Stable ✔

 ## Contribution 💗